ghuntley/workshops/nixos-workshop/modules/02-install-nixos/README.md

 into the installation media, mount your partitions, update the configuration, and install again.
 To mount existing partitions, you’ll need to decrypt the LVM partition and then activate its volume group.
-You will also need to mount the UEFI boot partition we created.
+You will also need to mount the boot partition we created.
 The snippet below uses `$BOOT_PARTITION` as a placeholder.
 This was the first partition on the disk, and will probably be something like `/dev/sda1` or `/dev/nvme0n1p1`.